rpathangi/ref-app-0008/README.md

 # ref-app-0008

-OS: Ubuntu17.04
+OS Used for Development: Ubuntu17.04
+IDE Used for Development: IntelliJ
 Java: OpenJDK1.8
-Spring:

-Note: This application wil not work in Google App Engine at the moment because of java version 8 is not supported in google app engine.
+Note: This application uses App Engine standard environment which is not compatible with java version 8.
 However, this code can be downloaded and run locally.

 # Features